ZacDSmith/Discord-bot/README.md

         items(name, price, description, id{primarykey}),
         inv(user_id, item, id{primarykey}, count)
     When a user types in chat for the first time, they are rewarded 100 currency.

+music.py

+    !play plays youtube audio by url.
+    !stop stops the audio
+    !pause pauses the audio
+    !resume resumes the audio

 commands.py

     !bal returns wallet, bank, and networth